Blacksuan19/structx/docs/examples.md

         }
       ],
       "default": null,
-      "description": "Details about the resolution of the issue" }
+      "description": "Details about the resolution of the issue."
+    }
   },
   "title": "SystemComponentIssueResolution",